simonkwng/GBFlash/README.md

 #GBFlash:
 ![gbflash](https://github.com/simonkwng/GBFlash/assets/16648497/f9d11f63-f0d5-4827-8db4-6da51df33229)

 Recently, I got in touch with Lesserkuma, hoping that FlashGBX can directly support GBFlash so that there is no need to simulate GBXcart to achieve the connection with FlashGBX.
 I am honored to have received his support.
 I am extremely grateful to Lesserkuma.
-Now, FLASHGBX has officially supported GBFLASH.
+And now, FLASHGBX has officially supported GBFLASH.